marianobarrios/dregex/README.md

 ```

 The motivating use case was detecting non-intersecting expressions.
 Once it can be established that a set of expressions don't intersect (that they are disjoint) it becomes possible to short-circuit evaluations.
 Moreover, they can be tested in any order, so it becomes possible to reorder based on matching stats.
-This can be especially important in cases when there is a matching of several expressions in a performance-critical path—load balances being a prototypical example.
+This can be especially important in cases when there is a matching of several expressions in a performance-critical path—load balancers being a prototypical example.

 ## Note on lookaround